 Take a Hike!
 Best Spots to Stretch Your Legs

-The world is starting to open up and now is the perfect time to consider a road trip to the Great Rivers & Routes region in southwest Illinois.
+Spring is inching closer -- you can smell the fresh scent in the air.
+Now is the perfect time to consider a road trip to the Great Rivers & Routes region in southwest Illinois.
 Just minutes from downtown St. Louis, there is a land of outdoor adventures and fun just waiting.
 And really, aren't we all yearning for an outdoor adventure and a breath of fresh air.

 So lace up the sneakers, air up the tires on the bike and get outside for a journey and a much needed getaway along the miles and miles of paved trails available throughout the Great Rivers & Routes region.